yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_postgresql_cluster.html.markdown

 * `day` - Day of the week (in `DDD` format).
 Value is one of: "MON", "TUE", "WED", "THU", "FRI", "SAT", "SUN"
 * `hour` - Hour of the day in UTC (in `HH` format).
 Value is between 1 and 24.

+The `database` block supports:

+* `owner` - Name of the user assigned as the owner of the database.
+* `lc_collate` - POSIX locale for string sorting order.
+Forbidden to change in an existing database.
+* `lc_type` - POSIX locale for character classification.
+Forbidden to change in an existing database.
+* `extension` - Set of database extensions.
+The structure is documented below
+* `template_db` - Name of the template database.

+The `extension` block supports:

+* `name` - Name of the database extension.
+For more information on available extensions see [the official documentation](https://cloud.yandex.com/docs/managed-postgresql/operations/cluster-extensions).
+* `version` - Version of the extension.

+The `user` block supports:

+* `permission` - Set of permissions granted to the user.
+The structure is documented below.
+* `login` - User's ability to login.
+* `grants` - List of the user's grants.
+* `conn_limit` - The maximum number of connections per user.
+* `settings` - Map of user settings.

+The `permission` block supports:

+* `database_name` - The name of the database that the permission grants access to.